MicrosoftDocs/entra-docs/docs/identity/devices/enroll-macos-admin.md

 ### Enrolling a Mac using Device Enrollment

 To enroll your Mac into Platform SSO, launch the Company Portal app and sign in as an Intune-licensed Microsoft Entra ID user.
 Follow the Company Access setup flow to complete device enrollment.
-Once your Mac is enrolled and the assigned configuration profile and Company Portal app is installed as well, Platform SSO is ready to use.
+Once your Mac is enrolled and the assigned configuration profile and Company Portal app is installed, Platform SSO is ready to use.
 You can verify the presence of the SSO extension by going to **Settings** > **Privacy** and **security** > **Profiles** on your enrolled Mac.

 ## See also